-- 5.3.4 New and less liquid agricultural commodity derivatives (Article 17 of draft RTS 21a) - 61.
-Agricultural commodity derivatives remain subject to position limits, independently of the level of open interest and ESMA has given further consideration to the methodology for setting position limits for new and less liquid commodity derivatives currently set out in Article 15 of RTS 21. - 62.
-In Article 17 of RTS 21a, ESMA is considering to simplify the methodology for new and less liquid agricultural commodity derivatives and use the same de minimis position limit for all agricultural commodity derivatives with an overall open interest below 20,000 lots over a consecutive three-month period.
+- 5.3.4 New and less liquid agricultural commodity derivatives (Article 17 of draft RTS 21a) - 5.3.4.1 Analysis - 107.
+Agricultural commodity derivatives remain subject to position limits, independently of the level of open interest and ESMA has given further consideration to the methodology for setting position limits for new and less liquid commodity derivatives currently set out in Article 15 of RTS 21. - 108.
+In Article 17 of draft RTS 21a, ESMA considers it appropriate to simplify the methodology for new and less liquid agricultural commodity derivatives and use the same de minimis position limit for all agricultural commodity derivatives with an overall open interest below 20,000 lots over a consecutive three-month period.
 For those commodity derivatives, the position limit would be set at 10,000 lots for the spot month and 10,000 lots for the other months.
 The aim of this new approach to de minimis position limits for new and less liquid agricultural commodity derivatives would be to allow those contracts to grow and stabilise, without hindering market participants to trade from the start or shortly after for fear of breaching overly restrictive limits.
-When an agricultural commodity derivative has gathered sufficient trading interest and the open interest has exceeded 20,000 lots, the NCA would then determine bespoke position limits for the contract, in accordance with the methodology set out in RTS 21a.
+When an agricultural commodity derivative has gathered sufficient trading interest and the open interest has exceeded 20,000 lots, the NCA would then determine bespoke position limits for the contract, in accordance with the methodology set out in RTS 21a. - 109.
+In the CP, ESMA asked stakeholders whether they agree with the approach above for new and less liquid agricultural commodity derivatives. - 5.3.4.2 Feedback to the consultation - 110.
+All respondents agreed with ESMA's proposal. - 5.3.4.1 Conclusions and proposals - 111.
+Considering the feedback received, ESMA is not introducing any change to Article 17 of draft RTS 21a.